El Salvador castaway vows will not return to sea

 Alvarenga, a fisherman for 15 years, told officials he set sail on a shark-fishing trip from Mexico in late December 2012, but was blown out to sea.
 He washed up some 10,000 km (6,200 miles) away in the Marshall Islands.

-He was found in a disoriented state on a remote coral atoll in his 7.3-meter (22-foot) fiberglass boat.
+He said he set off with another fisherman, who died weeks into their ordeal.

+Alvarenga was barely able to speak when he arrived back in El Salvador a week ago and he could only manage yes or no answers to questions from journalists on Wednesday.

-(Writing by Julia Symmes Cobb; Editing by Michael O'Boyle, Simon Gardner, Leslie Adler and Lisa Shumaker)
+(Writing by Julia Symmes Cobb; Editing by Michael O'Boyle, Simon Gardner and Leslie Adler)